 What Kind Of Leash Should I Use?

-The leash should be made of lightweight materials and at least 1 to 1.5 Metres long.
+The leash should be made of lightweight materials and at least 1 to 1.5 metres long.
 Most leashes are sold together with a harness.
-The PUPTECH and PetSafe leashes and harnesses are some of the best.
+The PetSafe leashes and harnesses are some of the best.

 Dogs aren’t the only pets you can walk on a leash.
 There are cat breeds you can walk on using a leash.